 What you need to know about migrating to the Oracle Cloud Infrastructure (OCI)?

-Environmental, Migration of all Oracle Service Cloud sites, Intelligent Advisor sites and Knowledge Advanced service
+Environmental, Migration of all Oracle B2C Service sites, Intelligent Advisor sites and Knowledge Advanced service

-Below are the answers to some frequently asked questions, intended to provide you with basic information you may want to know about the planned migration of Oracle Service Cloud, Intelligent Advisor environments and Knowledge Advanced service to the Oracle Cloud Infrastructure (OCI).
-Oracle Service Cloud Technical Support will be updating and adding to this content as additional information becomes available.
+Below are the answers to some frequently asked questions, intended to provide you with basic information you may want to know about the planned migration of Oracle B2C Service, Intelligent Advisor environments and Knowledge Advanced service to the Oracle Cloud Infrastructure (OCI).
+Oracle B2C Service Technical Support will be updating and adding to this content as additional information becomes available.

-Why are Oracle Service Cloud and Intelligent Advisor migrating to OCI?
+Why are Oracle B2C Service and Intelligent Advisor migrating to OCI?

-Oracle has developed OCI as its first cloud specifically built to host enterprise systems like Oracle Service Cloud.
+Oracle has developed OCI as its first cloud specifically built to host enterprise systems like Oracle B2C Service.
 The new infrastructure should provide unmatched reliability, scalability and performance for mission-critical applications, and it will be built on state-of-the-art hardware and networking technologies.

 When will my site/service migrate, and can I schedule it?

-Oracle Service Cloud Technical Support will communicate to you your site's/service's scheduled migration date when it becomes available.
-At that point, if you have concerns about the migration date or schedule, please contact Oracle Service Cloud support and they will be considered.
+Once your site's/service's migration time is scheduled, it can be found in Site Information.
+Oracle B2C Service Technical Support will communicate to you your site's/service's scheduled migration date when it becomes available.
+At that point, if you have concerns about the migration date or schedule, please contact Oracle B2C Service support and they will be considered.
 Keep in mind though that the migration process will be mandatory, as eventually the current hosted environment will be disabled.

 Where will my site/service be hosted?

-As in the current Oracle Service Cloud hosted environment, there will be multiple OCI datacenters (https://cloud.oracle.com/regions) available for hosting sites, divided by geographical region.
+As in the current Oracle B2C Service hosted environment, there will be multiple OCI datacenters (https://www.oracle.com/cloud/architecture-and-regions.html) available for hosting sites, divided by geographical region.
 Oracle will make sure that your site is hosted in a region that is closest to your current location.
 Disaster Recovery (DR) datacenters for your service will also be in the region closest to your current location.
+You can find your specific datacenter in Site Information.

-Are there any changes to the terms of my OSvC contract?
+Are there any changes to the terms of my Oracle B2C Service contract?

 No, this migration involves no changes to the support and/or hosting contract you currently have with Oracle.